This Is What a Eulogy for a Fake Conservative Looks Like

 THE SPECIAL REPORT EULOGY WAS A JOKE

 Fox News’s Special Report with Bret Baier eulogized him last night and, for the man he was, for the writer he was, he deserved it.
-For the conservative he thought he was, not so much.
+For the conservative, he thought he was, not so much.

 The Special Report panel included Morton Kondracke, a liberal, who described Trump as a xenophobe.
 In fact, the entire panel was anti-Trump.